sahildevlekar43-debug/23rdBirthday.github.io/README.md

 I honestly didn’t expect that one person could become such an important part of my life so quickly, but somehow you did it.
 Now you’re the person I talk to the most, think about the most, and the one who makes even normal days feel special.

 You have this amazing ability to make me laugh, irritate me a little, and still make me smile at the same time.
+Life with you is never boring, and I wouldn’t want it any other way.

+Every random conversation, every joke, every small moment we share means more to me than you probably realize.
+Being with you just feels easy and comfortable, like things are exactly the way they should be.

+So on your birthday, I just want you to know that I’m really lucky to have you in my life.
+Thank you for being you — for your smile, your madness, your kindness, and for making my life a lot more fun.

+I hope today makes you as happy as you make me.

-Happy Birthday Shreyu ❤️
+Happy Birthday, Shreyu ❤️

+Now enjoy your day… but remember, I’m still your favorite person.

 — Sahil`;